matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 >
 > The amount of money in an account at a given point in time.

 Every month, we can go around town, ask people how much money they have and write it down.
 We're basically creating a snapshot of the town's financial situation monthly.
-(Surely, most people will be annoyed by this breach of privacy and I would probably be arrested for stalking but let's ignore this for now.)
+(Surely, most people will be annoyed by this breach of privacy and I would probably be arrested for stalking, but let's ignore this for now.)

 What kinds of questions can we answer with this data?
 Actually, many!
 - How much money does each person have?